Our Leadership Team

 shannon ellis

 Shannon Ellis joined NCIRE as a Buyer II in 2006.
-She was promoted to Senior Buyer and advanced to her current position as Purchasing Manager overseeing NCIRE’s Procurement operations.
-As the Purchasing Manager, Shannon is responsible for Procurement and Logistics to support NCIRE in its educational and research mission.
+She was promoted to Senior Buyer, then Purchasing Manager, and has advanced to her current position as Senior Manager, Procurement and Logistics.
+In her current role, Shannon focuses on implementing processes and policies to improve compliance, improve customer service, and leverage our buying networks.
 Her areas of professional expertise include extensive experience with sourcing, project management, operations, inventory management, contracting, asset management, forecasting, domestic and international logistics, process improvement, compliance, and database development.

 Prior to joining NCIRE Shannon spent over 15 years in the private sector handling commercial, wholesale, and international procurement, contracting and design of turnkey high purity water treatment systems and solutions.